STaged Interventional Strategies for Acute ST-seGment Elevation Myocardial Infarction Patient With Multi-vessel Disease(STAGED) (SAGED)

 Detailed Description

-A total of 1700 subjects with STEMI who met inclusion criteria and do not have any exclusion criterion will be randomized to in-hospital staged PCI group and out-hospital staged PCI group.
-After successful percutaneous coronary intervention for culprit lesion, all non-culprit vessel with significant lesion defined at least 80% diameter stenosis by visual estimation and accompanied by a QFR measurement of less than or equal to 0.80 will be performed complete revascularization.
+A total of 1586 subjects with STEMI who met inclusion criteria and had no any exclusion criterion will be randomized (at a 1:1 ratio) to Early staged PCI group and Late staged PCI group.
+After successful percutaneous coronary intervention for culprit lesion, staged PCI for all non-culprit vessel with significant lesion defined at least 80% diameter stenosis by visual estimation and accompanied by a QFR measurement of less than or equal to 0.80 will be performed.
+Patients will be ranmized to the following groups at 1:1 ratio:

 Study Type